 Symptoms of meningococcal disease often resemble those of the flu or other minor illnesses characterized by fever, making it sometimes difficult to diagnose.
-Symptoms may include high fever, severe headache, stiff neck, rash, nausea, vomiting, fatigue, and confusion.
+Symptoms may include:

 Who is at risk of getting meningococcal disease?

-Due to lifestyle factors, such as crowded living situations, bar patronage, active or passive smoking, irregular sleep patterns, and sharing of personal items, some college students may be more likely to acquire meningococcal disease than the general college population.
+- College students, particularly those living in residence halls (Due to lifestyle factors, such as crowded living situations, bar patronage, active or passive smoking, irregular sleep patterns, and sharing of personal items, some college students may be more likely to acquire meningococcal disease than the general college population)

 Certain conditions also increase a person’s susceptibility to the disease.
 Persons with immature or damaged immune systems are at increased risk.
 Respiratory tract infections also increase a person’s risk of getting the disease.
 There also may be certain genetic factors that increase the risk of infection.